Ethiopia Guji

 through two rounds of color-sorts and two rounds of hand-sorts.
 This extra processing creates one of the cleanest PNG coffees being produced today.

 We typically find that coffees from the Asia/South Pacific growing region are able to withstand a darker roast in order to achieve it's peak flavor.
 In this carefully roasted Peaberry coffee, you'll find the traditional bold flavor of a SE Asian coffee.
-We tasted hints of roasted bell pepper, Agave sweet notes, and tangy hints of tamarind.
+We tasted hints of tangy Elderberry, sweet Vanilla Bean, and Cinnamon spice, with a dark chocolate finish.
 This is the ideal coffee for a French Press, but tastes amazing on a pour-over as well.
 Brew at 200-202 degrees to get the best flavor possible.

 Variety: Typica Peaberry